Turing-26/CS221L/README.md

 Course Instructor: Usama Arshad Janjua\
 Group Members: Tahir Muzaffar (2021665), Sarim Ahmad (2021572), Shehryar Ahmad (2021598)

-## Instructions on how tu run the program:-
+## Instructions on how to run the program:-
 ### On Linux:
 1. Install SFML by typing "sudo apt-get install libsfml-dev"
 2. In your directory containing the program run